modifyhq/user-docs-content-example/reference.md

 ### Relationships

-Relationships are references between artifacts defined in text, either inline or in front matter using an artifact's `id`.
+Relationships are references between artifacts defined in text, either inline or in frontmatter using an artifact's `id`.

 You can use the editor's search modal (press CTRL+SPACE keys to launch), and search for artifacts by `id` and `title`.